scp756-221/term-project-fantasticfour-1/README.md

   ~~~
   As part of this step, it is required to manually go to your packages in Github and change the visibilty access of these packages from private to public

--After creation of cluster, to:
+- After creation of cluster, to:
   - Create a namespace c756ns inside your cluster and set your cluster to use this
   - Install istio and label the c756ns namespace
   - Install the prometheus stack and the kiali operator for your cluster